Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Introduction

-Catalytic oxidation can convert CH$_4$ into CO$_2$ and water (H$_2$O), reducing its greenhouse impact; however, performance optimisation across environments remains challenging~\cite{lunsford2000catalytic}.
-Reported CH$_4$ removal efficiencies for thermal, photo and electrocatalysts vary widely, from $10^{-10}$ to $10^{0}$, reflecting differences across catalysts and experimental conditions~\cite{tsopelakou2024exploring, pennacchio2024physical}.
-Recent cost analyses suggest that using photocatalytic oxidation for atmospheric CH$_4$ removal is prohibitively expensive due to the high flow rates required for effective removal~\cite{randall2024cost, pennacchio2024physical, hickey2024economics}. \update{Further analysis shows that targeting higher-concentration CH$_4$ sources can yield meaningful climate ($>10$ ppm) and cost benefits ($>10^3$ ppm), with limited feasibility at ambient CH$_4$ levels due to efficiency and energy constraints~\cite{abernethy2023assessing}. } Alternatively, atmospheric radicals can break down CH$_4$ but at slow, condition-dependent rates~\cite{wuebbles2002atmospheric, randall2024cost} and methanotrophic bacteria can remove CH$_4$, albeit under controlled conditions~\cite{guerrero2021methanotrophs}.
+\updateii{Catalytic oxidation can convert CH$_4$ into CO$_2$, reducing radiative forcing rather than achieving net carbon removal, as CH$_4$ has a 20-year GWP approximately 84 times higher than CO$_2$~\cite{jones2023national}; however, performance optimisation across environments remains challenging~\cite{lunsford2000catalytic}.} Reported CH$_4$ removal efficiencies for thermal, photo and electrocatalysts vary widely, from $10^{-10}$ to $10^{0}$, reflecting differences across catalysts and experimental conditions~\cite{tsopelakou2024exploring, pennacchio2024physical}. \updateii{Beyond catalyst materials and application, the feasibility of atmospheric pollutant removal technologies depends on fabrication, installation and energy inputs.
+For example, catalytic CH$_4$ oxidation may require thermal, photo or electrochemical activation and additional infrastructure to enable effective air--surface interaction, which can increase system-level costs and influence scalability across environments.} Recent cost analyses suggest that using photocatalytic oxidation for atmospheric CH$_4$ removal is prohibitively expensive due to the high flow rates required for effective removal~\cite{randall2024cost, pennacchio2024physical, hickey2024economics}. \updateii{Further analysis shows that targeting higher-concentration CH$_4$ sources can yield meaningful climate benefits at source concentrations above 10 ppm, with cost-effective operation using current technologies requiring concentrations above $10^{3}$ ppm~\cite{abernethy2023assessing}.
+Hydroxyl and chlorine radicals can oxidise CH$_4$ in the gas phase, and laboratory-scale photochemical systems have reported relatively low energy inputs for low-concentration pollutant removal~\cite{randall2024cost, krogsboll2025efficient}. } Alternatively, atmospheric radicals have been suggested to break down CH$_4$ but at slow, condition-dependent rates~\cite{wuebbles2002atmospheric, randall2024cost} and methanotrophic bacteria can remove CH$_4$, albeit under controlled conditions~\cite{guerrero2021methanotrophs}.
 This study examines catalytic oxidation as a strategy for atmospheric pollutant removal, exploring applications with varying surface fluxes and areas for scalable implementation.